 Instead, try to tune into the story and let it go.
 Consider an interruption as something that simply happened, not as evidence to back up a familiar narrative.
 When you do this, you drain the negative emotion out of the experience.
 You can then deal with it in a better way, with a clearer head.
 When we take the story we’ve told ourselves out of the equation, we aren’t so defensive and it’s easier to be kind to the person who interrupted us.

-Do listen - and actively
+Listen - and actively

 When we listen well to others, they are more inclined to listen well to us.
 It’s a quid pro quo.
 By actively listening, we create a good energy around us, so if we interrupt or stop someone interrupting, little or no offense is taken.

-Do work on your delivery
+Work on your delivery